All Episodes

 Mine wasn't even dead.

-I could feel mine when it came off.
+I could feel mine.

 Oh, gosh.

-So yeah, so that's actually normal, you know, for this all to come off when you're waxing.
+So, yeah, so that's actually normal, you know, for this all to come off when you're waxing.

 And, you know, it's a little tender, it's a little painful, but you can heal pretty quickly from that, right?